Iron and steel industry in India: Medieval years

-The world's first iron pillar was the Iron Pillar of Delhi erected during the time of Chandragupta Vikramaditya (375–413).
+The world's first iron pillar was the Iron Pillar of Delhi erected during the time of Chandragupta Vikramaditya (375–413 CE).
 The swords manufactured in Indian workshops are mentioned in the written works of Muhammad al-Idrisi (flourished 1154).
 Indian Blades made of Damascus steel found their way into Persia.
 During the 14th century, European scholars studied Indian casting and metallurgy technology.

-Indian metallurgy under the Mughal emperor Akbar (reign: 1556-1605) produced excellent small firearms.
-Gommans (2002) holds that Mughal handguns were stronger and more accurate than their European counterparts.
+Indian metallurgy under the Mughal emperor Akbar (reign: 1556–1605) produced excellent small firearms.
+Jos Gommans (2002) holds that Mughal handguns were stronger and more accurate than their European counterparts.

-In 1667 it has been estimated 5 tons of steel, and 25 tons of ironware were exported from India.
+In 1667, it is estimated that 5 tons of steel and 25 tons of ironware were exported from India.
 While the Dutch are reported to have exported 46 tonnes of Wootz steel during the 17th century.